joelek/atlas/readme.md

 });
 ```

-A transaction with read access will be provided with read access objects for all stores, links and queries that are present in the database.
+A transaction with read access will be provided with read access to all stores, links and queries that are present in the database.
 All operations are performed through a transaction-specific queue.

 ```ts
 let user = await transactionManager.enqueueReadableTransaction(async (queue) => {